srinivasans74/decompute/README.md

 The Baseline version provides a standard approach to model training.

-	1. Run baseline.py:
+	1. Run baseline.py: python3 baseline.py

-python baseline.py

 This script includes:
 	•	Standard training configurations for the LLAMA-3.1B model.